marimo-team/marimo/docs/guides/coming_from/jupyter.md

 other.
-As a result a Jupyter notebook can easily accumulate "hidden state" (and hidden bugs) --- you might accidentally execute cells out of order, or you might run (or delete) a cell but forget to re-run cells that dependend on its variables.
+As a result a Jupyter notebook can easily accumulate "hidden state" (and hidden bugs) --- you might accidentally execute cells out of order, or you might run (or delete) a cell but forget to re-run cells that depended on its variables.
 Because of this, Jupyter notebooks suffer from a [reproducibility crisis](/faq.md#faq-problems), with over a third of Jupyter notebooks on GitHub failing to reproduce.